Reservoir computing approaches for representation and classification of multivariate time series: Preliminaries

-Such a state becomes a fixed-size vectorial representation of the MTS and can be processed by standard machine learning algorithms.
-Specifically, the decoder maps the input representation $\mathbf{r}_\mathbf{X}$ into the output space, which contains all class labels $\mathbf{y}$ in a classification task:

-where $\theta_\text{dec}$ are trainable parameters.
-In practice, $g(\cdot)$ can implemented by another (feed-forward) neural network or by a simpler linear model.
+where $g(\cdot)$ can be a (feed-forward) neural network or a linear model, and $\theta_\text{dec}$ are the trainable parameters.

-In the following, we describe two principal approaches for MTS classification with RNNs.
-The first is based on fully trainable architectures, the second on RC where the encoding is implemented by a RNN that is left untrained.
+In the following, we describe two RNN-based approaches for MTS classification.
+The first is based on fully trainable architectures, the second on RC where the RNN encoder is left untrained.